kinkard/auction-house-cpp/README.md

 # The Auction House

-Auction House is a test project that implements TCP server and client according to the [Code Test - The Auction House](docs/Online%20Code%20Test%20-%20Auction%20House.pdf).
-See also <https://github.com/kinkard/auction-house> for reference implementation in Rust.
+Auction House is a test project that implements a TCP server and client according to the [Code Test - The Auction House](docs/Online%20Code%20Test%20-%20Auction%20House.pdf).
+See also <https://github.com/kinkard/auction-house> for a reference implementation in Rust.

 ## Supported functionality

-- User can login using `client` or telnet, once `server` is launched
+- Users can log in using `client` or telnet, once `server` is launched
-- User can deposit or withdraw items, using the following command: `deposit/withdraw <item name> [quantity]`.
+- Users can deposit or withdraw items, using the following command: `deposit/withdraw <item name> [quantity]`.
 For example, `deposit funds 100`
-- User can see own items via `view_items`
+- Users can see their own items via `view_items`
-- User can create immediate or auction sell orders using `sell [immediate|auction] <item_name> [<quantity>] <price>` command.
-For example, `sell Sword 1 100` will create a immediate sell order for 1 Sword for 100 funds.
-5% + 1 funds will be taken as a fee
+- Users can create immediate or auction sell orders using `sell [immediate|auction] <item_name> [<quantity>] <price>` command.
+For example, `sell Sword 1 100` will create an immediate sell order for 1 Sword for 100 funds.
+5% + 1 fund will be taken as a fee
-- User can see all sell orders via `view_sell_orders`
+- Users can see all sell orders via `view_sell_orders`
-- User can buy item that is on sale or make a bid on auction order.
-Sell orders are refered by id.
-For example, `buy 20` will buy order #20, while `buy 20 200` will made a bid to the order #20 with 200 funds.
-User will see errors if order is not matched, if bid is smaller than current price and so on
+- Users can buy an item that is on sale or make a bid on an auction order.
+Sell orders are referred to by id.
+For example, `buy 20` will buy order #20, while `buy 20 200` will make a bid on the order #20 with 200 funds.
+Users will see errors if the order is not matched, if the bid is smaller than the current price, and so on
-- User will see notifications (if they are still connected) once their sell order is executed, either immediate or auction
+- Users will see notifications (if they are still connected) once their sell order is executed, either immediate or auction
-- All transactions are available in transaction log
+- All transactions are available in the transaction log

 Technical details:

-- State is managed by sqlite3 via transactions, that guarantee that server will never go in incorrect state
+- State is managed by sqlite3 via transactions, that guarantee that the server will never go into an incorrect state
-- Each user processed in a asynchronous manner (povered by boost.asio, that is included into the project as a standalone library), effectively utilizing CPU and memory
+- Each user is processed in an asynchronous manner (powered by boost.asio, which is included in the project as a standalone library), effectively utilizing CPU and memory
 - Supported platforms: MacOS, Linux (tested on Ubuntu 22.04 LTS), Windows (VS2019)

 ## Build & Run